asu-cis-capstone/course-info/weeks/week05.md

 Stuff for Thursday:

-1. View the lecture by James Bach on software testing at http://youtu.be/ILkT_HV9DVU
+1. View the lecture by James Bach on software testing at http://youtu.be/ILkT_HV9DVU.
+It's a long one but try to get at least halfway through it.
 2. Do the information radiator write-up and post to your team's repo.